Updated: May 8, 2025

 How can Americans move to Costa Rica?

-The residence program in the country is quite straightforward, making it one of the easiest countries easiest countries to move to from the USA and obtain a residence permit.
+The residence program in the country is quite straightforward, making it one of the easiest countries to move to from the USA and obtain a residence permit.
 There are options like the pensionado, inversionista, and rentista visa programs for expats, as well as a digital nomad visa.

 South Korea